Asia City trip Culture Featured Gastronomy

 Wat te doen in Peking - Jingshanglin Great Wall of China

-“Visiting Beijing without seeing the Great Wall of China would be pretty silly indeed: it’s one of the most iconic structures on earth.
+“Visiting Beijing without seeing the Great Wall of China would be a real shame: it’s one of the most iconic structures on earth.
 Not every part of the wall is equally impressive though.”

 Wat te doen in Peking - Temple of Heaven Park